lfost42/quizsail2/README.md

 ## List of updates for QuizSail 2.0

-## Refresh Quiz
+#### Refresh Quiz
 🔥 Log functionality that keeps track of all successful first attempts for the last 10 sessions.
 🔥 Option to prune logs once there are 5 in case there are sessions that were deleted prior to starting a new one.
 🔥 Option to refresh a quiz after 5 sessions: removes the questions that were answered correctly on the first try at least 3 out of the last 5 sessions.
 Original quiz is moved to the "retired" directory.
+🔥 [Review Mode] added: requires only one correct answer, to find the questions you don't need to spend too much time studying.

+#### Navigation and Features
+☑️ [Delete All Sessions] option added to Start.
+☑️ [Return to Start] link added to quiz page.
+☑️ Sessions deleted upon completion.
 ☑️ New quizzes are dynamically added to start menu (add json files to the public/quizzes folder).
 ☑️ Avoids giving the same question twice in a row (mostly) unless it's the last question.

-📂 [Review Mode] added: requires only one correct answer.
-📂 [Delete All Sessions] option added to Start.
-📂 [Return to Start] link added to quiz page.
+☑️ Explanations added to the result if available (need to populate the "e" item in the json file).

+#### Formatting quiz text flexibility
-⚙️ Functionality to adds line breaks (\n).
+⚙️ Able to parse line breaks using \n.
 ⚙️ Text font switches to monotype when wrapped in < code > tags.
-⚙️ Upon completion of a quiz, the session is deleted and you are returned to start.
-⚙️ Explanations added to the result if available (need to populate the "e" item in the json file).

-📃 [Script](scripts/explanation_adder/) to add an json explanation items to any working json file (this is a placeholder, you'll need to fill in the explanations).
+#### Other Helper Scripts
+📃 [codify.py](scripts/quiz_generators/) takes input text, wraps it in < code > tags, adds line breaks, and outputs it into a single line to past back into a quiz json file.
-📃 [Script](scripts/quiz_generators) to convert the results of a Jason Dion practice test (on udemy) and parse the questions, answers, and explanations into a quizsail json file.
+📃 [dion_quiz.py](scripts/quiz_generators/) to convert the results of a Jason Dion practice test (from Udemy) into a quizsail json file.
-📃 [Script](scripts/quiz_generators) to convert Sybex practice tests (1 file for questions/choices and 1 file for the answers/explanations) and parse the questions, answers, and explanations into a quizsail json file.
+📃 [Sybex Scripts](scripts/quiz_generators) to convert Sybex practice tests (1 file for questions/choices and 1 file for the answers/explanations) into a quizsail json file.
+📃 [Script](scripts/explanation_adder/) to add an json explanation item to any working json file (this is a placeholder, you'll need to fill in the explanations).
 > See my scripts [README](scripts/README.md) file for more info.

 ## Getting Started